EvgeniyEgoorov/Wartsila_lvl2/README.md

 - provide the ability to change the account
 - provide the ability to delete an account
 - provide account search by one or more attributes

+## Guide:
+The list of available API methods and their description are presented in `requests.http`.
+To send HTTP requests, I used the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for Visual Studio Code.